weecology/lab-manual/Portal-volunteer-guide.md

 ## UF paperwork
   * If this is your first time volunteering, you'll need to complete this form: https://www.whitney.ufl.edu/media/wwwwhitneyufledu/images/files/UF-Record-of-Volunteer-Service.pdf
     * If you're not UF-affiliated, you'll need to get a UFID.
-One will be assigned to you by **RMD fill this in**
+One will be assigned to you by Dan Deep
   * Before we buy your flights, we need to submit a travel authorization. http://www.wec.ufl.edu/resources/travel/Travel%20Authorization%201.2.pdf
     * The RA can help you fill in estimates of your expenses.
   * After the trip, submit a travel expense report with your actual expenses:http://www.wec.ufl.edu/resources/travel/Travel%20Expense%20Report%201.2.pdf